Storm Chasing Interview

 was able to do this with great success on 25 May 1997, one of those few occasions when the atmosphere has cooperated in close range.

 If I am coming off a night shift, I must get several hours of sleep in order to drive safely and think clearly in the field.
 I am almost always the driver for my chase crews, so I have a serious responsibility to get enough rest.
 How much?
 As long as I had good sleep the day before, 5-6 hours will work, but only for one day.
 Then I can wake up in early afternoon, quickly peruse short-fuse forecasting information I already have bookmarked on the Internet, gather equipment, meet crew, and hit the road.
-On 3 May 1999 and 4 Oct 1998 -- two of my best chase days ever, this worked splendidly.
+On 3 May 1999, 4 Oct 1998 and 9 May 2016 -- three very successful tornado-intercept days, this worked splendidly.

 If I am off on the severe weather day but have to work a shift the next